awaseem/cursor/README.md

 - Always free, never a paid tier
 - Learn at your own pace
 - New courses every week

+Read more about as to why I created this app [here](https://aliw.ca/cursor/)

 # Getting Started